-This qualification provides the skills and knowledge for an individual to become competent as a qualified commercial cook who uses a wide range of cookery skills.
+This qualification provides the skills and knowledge for an individual to become competent as qualified patissier who use a wide range of patisserie skills.
 Upon completion of the course they will have a sound knowledge of kitchen operations.
 They will be able to work with some independence and under limited supervision and may provide operational advice and support to team members.

 - Applicants must be minimum 18 years of age at the time of commencement